nlivaic/OAuth2OpenIdConnect/readme.md

 - Once both of the above are set up, we are logged out of both the client app and IDP.
 However, two issues exist here.
 First, if you take a look at the IDP output, you will notice a warning saying "_Invalid PostLogoutRedirectUri_".
 Second, we are then stuck at the IDP's logged out page, which is not user-friendly.
 We should tell our app and the IDP where to redirect after the sign out.
 Both of these points are addressed below:
   - Client app: by default the OpenIdConnect middleware defines the sign out callback endpoint at `/signout-callback-oidc`.
 This can be overridden by providing a value to the `SignedOutCallbackPath`.
 In any case, sign out callback URI is sent to the IDP on logout redirect as `post_logout_redirect_uri` query string.
   - IDP: same value **must** be defined on the IDP side as well, per client.
 Callback URI is provided to the `PostLogoutRedirectUris`, you cannot rely on default URIs here.
 Because we didn't provide this value earlier, the above "_Invalid PostLogoutRedirectUri_" warning was issued by the IDP.
   - IDP: at this point the IDP does not issue any warnings since callback URIs are sorted out.
-However, it still does not redirect to the callback URI.
+However, it still does not REDIRECT to the callback URI.
 This must be manually enabled by setting `AccountOptions.AutomaticRedirectAfterSignOut = true`.

+### Securing your API

+- At IDP:
+  - Add a new API resource.
+This is a scope that represents access to the API.
+  - Allow the above scope for the client app.
+- Client app (Open Id Connect middleware):
+  - If using authorization code flow, access token is requested as part of it (`response_type=code`).
+  - Add the scope to the list of requested scopes.
+  - Create a delegating handler that adds a bearer token with each request, as in [BearerTokenHandler.cs](src\ImageGallery.Client\HttpHandlers\Startup.cs).
+Register the handler with the HttpClient factory in [Startup.cs](src\ImageGallery.Client\Startup.cs) using `AddHttpMessageHandler<BearerTokenHandler>()`.
+Don't forget to register `<BearerTokenHandler>` and `<IHttpContextAccessor, HttpContextAccessor>` as well.
+- API:
+  - Install package `IdentityServer4.AccessTokenValidation`.
+  - Configure services that will validate the access token, as in [Startup.cs](src\ImageGallery.API\Startup.cs) `services.AddAuthentication(...).AddIdentityServerAuthentication(...)`.
+  - Add authentication and authorization middleware, as usual.
+Put it after routing middleware.

 ### Claims